-By the late 1950s, under the leadership of the first permanently called pastor, Rev. Charles Skuce, the congregation had outgrown the building and property on Sample Road.
-A seven acre piece of ground at Duncan and Peebles was purchased from the Allegheny County Memorial Park cemetery, and plans were begun to move the congregation to a new site.
-The current sanctuary was constructed in 1962, and the Fellowship Hall building and attaching breezeway were added in 1963.
+By the late 1950s, under leadership of the first permanent pastor, Rev. Charles Skuce, the congregation had increased and outgrown the building and property on Sample Road.
+Plans began to move the church to a seven-acre property purchased by the congregation from Memorial Park cemetery.
+Construction of the current sanctuary was completed in 1962, while the Fellowship Hall building and attaching breezeway were completed in 1963.

-The membership of Memorial Park reached a high point in the late 1970s, during the pastorate of Rev. Richard Todd, when over 1500 active members were recorded on the rolls.
-A significant youth ministry to church teens and unchurched young people of the North Hills was a strong point of the 1970s.
-During the 1980s the church experienced some new ministries, notably the beginnings of a single adult outreach under the pastoral leadership of Rev. Todd’s successor, Rev. Jerald Landrey.
-But also during the 1980s some membership decline occurred as a large number of families left Memorial Park to found the new Northway Christian Community.
-Active membership dropped to approximately 1000 by 1989.
+Membership of Memorial Park reached a high point in the late 1970s, during the pastorate of Rev. Richard Todd, when over 1,500 active members were recorded on the rolls.
+During this time, youth ministry for teens and unchurched young people in the North Hills brought in significant numbers for the church.
+By the 1980s, new ministries emerged, including the beginnings of single, adult outreach under the pastoral leadership of Rev. Todd’s successor, Rev. Jerald Landrey.
+Membership, however, saw a decline to approximately 1,000 members by 1989 as a large number of families left Memorial Park to found the new Northway Christian Community.

-In 1990, Rev. Douglas Pratt was called as pastor, and the church began a new era of expansion and spiritual growth.
-Several significant facility expansions and renovations were completed in the 1990s, including the addition of a narthex at the front entry of the church in 1991, renovation of the sanctuary (including purchase of a new organ) in 1993, purchase of a home at 8830 Peebles Road for staff housing in 1994, and completion of a $1.7 million, 17,000 square foot addition for offices and classrooms in 1997.
-A Christian preschool affiliated with the church was founded in 1993.
+In 1990, Rev. Douglas Pratt joined Memorial Park as pastor, and the church began a new era of expansion and spiritual growth.
+Several significant facility expansions and renovations were completed in the 1990s, including the addition of a narthex at the front entry of the church in 1991; renovation of the sanctuary (including purchase of a new organ) in 1993; purchase of a home at 8830 Peebles Road for staff housing in 1994; and completion of a $1.7 million, 17,000 square foot addition for offices and classrooms in 1997.
+Memorial Park Christian Preschool was also founded in 1993.

-In 1998 our Saturday Night Worship service was initiated.
-This contemporary style service is held Saturday’s at 6:00 p.m. at the Clayton Community Youth Center.
-Present-day Christian music is played by a live band and the format is casual, but you’ll hear the same pastoral message that is presented on Sundays.
+Saturday Night Worship services were initiated in 1998 to add a contemporary service to the church.
+We continue this contemporary-style service on Saturdays at 6:00 p.m. at the Clayton Community Youth Center (added to the grounds in 2007).
+Present-day Christian music is played by a live band and the format is casual, but you’ll hear the same pastoral message we present on Sundays.

-Highlights of the recent years include the planting of a daughter church (Fountain Park Church) in Cranberry, PA, and the addition of The Clayton Community Youth Center to our church campus.
+Memorial Park was also blessed to be able to plant a daughter church (Fountain Park Church) in Cranberry, PA.
 In 2007, the members of Memorial Park Church overwhelmingly voted to disaffiliate with the Presbyterian Church (USA) and unite with the Evangelical Presbyterian Church (EPC).